magnars/stasis/README.md

 #### Do I have to build every single page for each request?

 No. That's potentially quite a lot of parsing for a large site.
-You might also want to pass along some context to each page.

 ```clj
 (def pages {"/index.html" (fn [context] (str "<h1>Welcome to " (:uri context) "!</h1>"))})